 - Waiver of Premium Provision: Policies are designed so that during the period of time that you are “under policy”, that is, receiving paid benefits, you do not need to pay your premiums.

 - Inflation Adjustment Feature: As the cost of care goes up from year to year, the cost of premiums will rise as well.
 Policies will typically specify that a fixed adjustment for inflation will be applied to the amount of the premium.
-Historically, that amount is 5{d0e74b8a3596e4326b45924d39792f257a1f9983beed4201831d386befd3d18e} per year.
+That amount is typically 3-5% per year.

 - A.M.
 Best Rating: It is critical to do business with a company that is going to be around long enough to keep its commitment to covering your long term care costs.
 A.M.
 Best has a rating system that monitors the health of companies.